tetris245/tetris245/README.md

 Changes for future version 1.4.1

+* Added support for Tampermonkey (optimised code + specific loader)
 * Improved the difficulty command: the change is now direct and automatic, even when a rule normally prevents it.
 * Fixed mistress title and titles based on reputation in the title command
-* Improved the code for all local messages
+* Improved the code for all local messages, wha! includes all the help screens